c6o/docs/content/examples/provisioners.md

 ### Settings and Application Linking

-The istio provisioner can dynamically link to Prometheus and Grafana applications using an API.
+The Istio provisioner can dynamically link to Prometheus and Grafana applications using an API.